Endmember Extraction from Hyperspectral Images Using Self-Dictionary Approach with Linear Programming: Introduction

-Yet, it remains challenging to perform Hottopixx methods in practice, because solving Hottopixx models is costly; the size of the models grows quadratically with the number of pixels in the HSI.
-It is thus unclear whether these methods are actually effective on endmember extraction problems.
-This study clarifies this situation.
-We propose an efficient and effective implementation of Hottopixx, EEHT for short.
-We show in experiments that EEHT can significantly reduce the computational time for solving endmember extraction problems and can estimate endmember signatures with higher accuracy than existing methods can.
+However, the practical application of Hottopixx methods is hindered by high computational costs associated with solving Hottopixx models, as the size of the models grows quadratically with the number of pixels in the HSI.
+As a result, it is unclear whether these methods are actually effective in extracting endmembers from HSIs.
+To address this issue, we propose an enhanced implementation of the Hottopixx method of \cite{Miz22}.
+As summarized below, our approach can significantly reduce computational time and improve the accuracy of the estimated endmember signatures.
+Therefore, we refer to it as EEHT, an efficient and effective implementation of Hottopixx for the endmember extraction task.

-The contributions of this study are summarized as follows. \paragraph{Reducing the computational cost of Hottopixx} Solving Hottopixx models is computationally costly, which is an obstacle to apply it to endmember extraction problems.
+The contributions of this study are summarized as follows. \paragraph{Reducing the computational time of Hottopixx} Solving Hottopixx models is computationally costly, which poses an obstacle to applying them to the endmember extraction task.
 To remedy this issue, we propose a row and column expansion (RCE) algorithm for solving Hottopixx models efficiently.
-The algorithm is designed by following the framework of column generation, which is known as a classical but powerful means of solving large-scale LPs.
+This algorithm follows the framework of column generation, a classical but powerful technique for solving large-scale LPs.

-Many zero elements could exist in the optimal solution of a Hottopixx model.
+Many zero elements may exist in the optimal solution of a Hottopixx model.
 This suggests that Hottopixx models can be solved by breaking them up into smaller subproblems and solving them.
-We show in Theorem \ref{Thm: main} the conditions under which the optimal solution of a subproblem yields that of the Hottopixx model.
-We then develop an RCE algorithm on the basis of this theoretical result.
+We present Theorem \ref{Thm: main}, which shows that the optimal solution of the full Hottopixx model can be obtained by solving its subproblems.
+We then develop an RCE algorithm based on this theoretical result.
 The details are described in Section \ref{Sec: solving Hottopixx models efficiently}.